Deborah-Lizardo/Deborah-Lizardo/README.md

 ## What You’ll Find Here:
 - 📁 **College Exercises and Projects**: Repositories with Python exercises 🐍, a game developed in PyGame 🎮, websites created with HTML, CSS, and JavaScript 🌐, and a chat project using Python sockets 💬. 🌸💻
 - Personal Project - Les Pionnières Tech:
 🌸 A website created for my Web Development course, honoring women’s contributions to technology, including assistive tech.
-Built with HTML5, CSS3, and JavaScript, it follows accessibility best practices and complies with WCAG AAA guidelines.  plan to continue improving the code and expanding the project.🌷✨
+Built with HTML5, CSS3, and JavaScript, it follows accessibility best practices and complies with WCAG AAA guidelines.
+I plan to continue improving the code and expanding the project.🌷✨

 ##  Catch me online